Appearance & Reality > The Lord Jesus Christ > Truly rich

 and a burden of account at last to be given concerning them."

-When we have riches, there is a temptation to use them improperly for ourselves; and when we abuse them, we may feel guilty.
-When we have been unwise in our use of them and as they dissipate, there is sorrow.
-And finally there is this burden of having to give an account to the Lord of how we have used them.
+When we have riches and we keep them, we may be fearful it is wrong to do so and fearful we may lose them.
+When we use the riches, we may be tempted to use them improperly for ourselves.
+When we abuse them, we may feel guilty.
+When we use them unwisely and they dissipate, there is sorrow.
+And then there is the burden of having to give an account to the Lord of how we have used them.

-However, let us not view material things just from a negative point of view.
+However, let us not view material things just from a negative angle.
 There is a positive dimension.
-Material things can be put to good use for our own lives, for our loved ones, and for the Lord’s work.
+Material things can be put to good use – for ourselves, for our loved ones, and for the Lord’s work.

 As we work out faithfully in these areas, we will be laying up for ourselves treasures in heaven.
-Like the excellent wife, we can face the future with a deep sense of assurance and confidence in the Lord – not just for our time on earth, but also in eternity with the Lord.
+Like the excellent wife in Proverbs 31, we can face the future with a deep sense of assurance and confidence in the Lord – not just for our time on earth, but also in eternity.

 Copyright